 The MFA in Creative Nonfiction is a degree offered jointly by the University of King’s College and Dalhousie University.
 The program is governed by Dalhousie’s Faculty of Graduate Studies (FGS).
 So you are a student at both universities and member of both the King’s Students’ Union (KSU) and the Dalhousie Association of Graduate Students (DAGS).

 The MFA in Creative Nonfiction is a two-year low-residency program geared to providing you with the structure, instruction and support required to develop your skills as a nonfiction writer and your understanding of the business side of nonfiction book publishing.
 You will attend two June residencies in Halifax (nine days each), and in alternating years, a winter residency in New York and a winter residency in Toronto (one week each).
+(NOTE: pandemic restrictions may require residencies to be convened online).
 During the residencies, you take part in writing workshops, lectures and meetings with editors, agents and publishers.
 Each term, you work one-to-one with a mentor on your book-length nonfiction manuscript.
 By the end of the program, you are expected to have completed a polished book proposal and a substantial portion of your book manuscript.

 Each year of this two-year program is structured around two residencies and four courses.
 The program begins with a nine-day June Residency in Halifax.
 In the Summer Residency/Fall Term, you take a Mentorship course and a Writing Craft course.
 In the Winter Term, you attend the Winter Residency and take a Mentorship course and a Publishing course.
 The second year follows the same pattern.